 TEMPLE RASTON: Gulliksen hands me his card.
 It reads Lenawee Volunteer Michigan Militia: The Original Homeland Security.
 A former Navy corpsman now in charge of the paint and hardware section of a nearby Wal-Mart, he's the militia group's CEO.

-Mr. GULLIKEN: I'm one of these people that was very anti-militia and all this.
+M: I'm one of those people that was very anti-militia and all this.
 I thought they were a bad thing until my wife talked me into actually sitting and listening to my son explain what it was all about.
 And I learned a lot.

 TEMPLE RASTON: As Gulliksen sees it, the militias in Michigan aren't out to destroy the government.
 They are out to maintain it.
 They can lend a hand to authorities.
 He said the group has a good relationship with the local sheriff.

 M: I honestly feel that if there was an emergency like a natural disaster or a missing person, I don't think they'd have a problem calling on us to help.
 You know, if it was more of a law enforcement-type thing, rioting or something like that, he may be a little hesitant.